chickenPopcorn/EqEq/src/README.md

 Now just continue with a normal ["Code in Branches"](#code-in-branches) process.

 Q: I'm Tianci, how do I get Jon's fork back into my branch?
+A:

 1. ensure you're in a clean repo: `git status` _(should output nothing)_
 2. ensure your laptop's updated: `git fetch --all`
 3. ensure your'e in original branch: `git branch` outputs  `tianci-cool-feature`
 4. Merge the fork of your branch back in: `git merge origin/jon-cool-feature`

 It helps if you're talking to each other, of course, to avoid confusion :)

 ## Building & Testing